 Diamonds are a girl’s best friend, and virtual private networks are our best friends forever.
 If you’re lucky enough to find a VPN provider that meets your needs, you will be able to enjoy VPN encryption, secure VPN tunnels, and an OpenVPN encrypted connection with just a click.

 A VPN app or VPN client is an automated and controlled software that helps you enable a VPN connection without much hassle.
 In very simple words, when you decide to use a VPN app, all you need to do is to pick the desired VPN protocol from the encryption protocols list and the VPN server.
-The last step is to press the big connect button and, in a blink of an eye, you can browse securely, unblock social media and streaming websites, secure you P2P file-sharing activities, and bypass firewalls.
+The last step is to press the big connect button and, in a blink of an eye, you can browse securely, unblock social media and streaming websites, gaming websites, secure you P2P file-sharing activities, and bypass firewalls.
 Don’t forget to test your VPN, to make sure you avoid the mighty leaks!

 Thus, if you need to enjoy a secure protocol, like OpenVPN, all you need to do is to install a VPN app, and you’re all done.
 Internet security, privacy, and anonymity at your fingertips – literally.